frappe/erpnext/erpnext/regional/united_kingdom/README.md

 ## <a name="tr"></a> Tax Rules

-With the above in place, Tax Rules are created to
+With the above in place, Tax Rules are created to Match against a Document, and then Apply a Sales or Purchase Tax Template.

+We show in the below table the Matching Rules and corresponding Sales or Purchase Tax Template that is then applied.
+By default, the Tax Template with the highest Priority (lowest number) is applied.

 <table>
     <thead>